RSSchermer/ember-rl-year-picker/README.md

 ```

 This will create a stylesheet at `app/styles/rl-picker/_rl-picker.css`.
 You can include this stylesheet into your
-applications sass or less files.
+application's sass or less files.

 ## Usage